14 Foods Nutritionists Always Buy at Costco

 Organic Wholly Guacamole minis

 Portion-controlled guacamole packs are a popular pick for Costco grocery hauls, too.
-Chelsey Amer, MS, RDN, CDN, a virtual dietitian based in NYC, says that Organic Wholly Guacamole minis are a good choice.
-“These individual packs of guacamole are a great on-the-go snack with whole grain crackers or sliced veggies,” Amer says.
+Registered dietitian Chelsey Amer, a virtual dietitian based in New York City, says that Organic Wholly Guacamole minis are a good choice.
+“These individual packs of guacamole are a great on-the-go snack with whole-grain crackers or sliced veggies,” Amer says.
 “The slowly digested healthy fat from avocado will keep you full for hours.”
-Check out all the things you can do (and buy) at Costco without a membership.

 Manuka honey is different from your average sweetener.
-Frances Largeman-Roth, RDN, and author of Eating in Color says this Costco pick has the three key markers that signify manuka honey: leptosperin, DHA, and methylglyoxal.
-Not to mention, this honey is also proven to help improve sleep, fight acne, and aid digestion, among other cures.
+Registered dietitian nutritionist Frances Largeman-Roth, author of Eating in Color, says this Costco pick has the three key markers that signify manuka honey: leptosperin, DHA, and methylglyoxal.
+Not to mention, this honey also may help improve sleep, fight acne, and aid digestion.
 “I take a spoonful of manuka daily and add an extra dose when I’m sick or dealing with allergies,” Largeman-Roth says.

 KIND protein bars

-These protein bars are a staple snack for Amy Gorin, MS, RDN.
+These protein bars are a staple snack for registered dietitian Amy Gorin.
 “I love that Costco sells them in a 16-pack of the Crunchy Peanut Butter bars and White Chocolate Cinnamon Almond bars,” she says.
-As a vegetarian, Gorin is always looking for great sources of plant-based protein, and up to two thirds of each bar’s 12 grams of protein come from nuts.
+As a vegetarian, Gorin is always looking for great sources of plant-based protein, and up to two-thirds of each bar’s 12 grams of protein come from nuts.
 These bars also get bonus points for coming in a variety of flavors and not using artificial ingredients, sweeteners, or sugar alcohols.

 Kirkland Organic extra virgin olive oil

 Finding a high-quality olive oil for a decent price isn’t as tough as you might think.
-Kaleigh McMordie, MCN, RDN, of Lively Table says the Kirkland brand tastes wonderful and, at $16.99 for a two-liter bottle, it’s a really good deal.
+Registered dietitian nutritionist Kaleigh McMordie of Lively Table says the Kirkland brand tastes wonderful and, at about $16.99 for a two-liter bottle, it’s a really good deal.
 “It’s my favorite cooking oil because it provides healthy monounsaturated fat,” McMordie says.
 “I go through tons in my house!”
-Here are more shopping perks only Costco members know about.

 McMordie also goes through garlic quickly.
 That’s why she likes buying whole heads in bulk at Costco.
 “Fresh garlic is the ultimate flavor booster for cooking and contains the antioxidant allicin, which could help prevent damage from free radicals,” McMordie says.

-Shelley A. Rale, MS, RDN, and her family never tire of these tiny tomatoes.
+Registered dietitian Shelley A. Rale says she and her family never tire of these tiny tomatoes.
 They are the one thing that is always on her Costco list.
 “They are part of my husband’s lunch, a quick snack for any time of day, easily added to a salad when we have one, or added to a cooked dish for dinner,” she says.
 Not only are they filling, but Rale says they are a good source of vitamin C, antioxidants, and lycopene.
-Now that you’ve seen some of the best Costco purchases, make sure you know these things you should never buy from Costco.
+Next, check out the best keto-approved foods at Costco.